-‘He Will Not Divide Us’ Flag Stolen By 4chan In ‘Great Meme War’ Battle
+‘He Will Not Divide Us’ Flag Stolen By 4chan in ‘Great Meme War’ Battle

 Pizzagate nearly had deadly consequences when an individual, not realizing the source of the meme, used an assault rifle to attack what he believed was a child sex ring operated out of a D.C. area pizza place.

-The stolen flag from the He Will Not Divide Us installation is far from the first incident where 4chan members attacked the real world.
+The stolen flag from the He Will Not Divide Us installation is far from the first incident wherein 4chan members attacked the real world.
 4chan originating memes were constant throughout the election cycle, and more importantly, 4chan users were behind much of the harassment of non-Trump supporters.

 Fake Twitter, Reddit, and other social media accounts bombarded the world with pro-Trump and anti-Hillary rhetoric, at times forcing major news outlets to cover stories originating from 4chan.

 Pepe the Frog is a fairly well-known meme associated almost entirely with 4chan.
-Pepe is the mascot of the site, and after being doctored up by 4chan users with various far-right and Nazi paraphernalia, and was eventually labeled a symbol of hate by the Anti-Defamation League in September of 2016.
+Pepe is the mascot of the site, and after being doctored up buy 4chan users with various far-right and Nazi paraphernalia, and was eventually labeled a symbol of hate by the Anti-Defamation League in September 2016.

 The stolen He Will Not Divide Us flag is only part of the latest moves 4chan and its associates have started.

 4chan users are setting up shop in political maneuvers far more world-changing than people could suspect.

 After what they believe was a resounding success in influencing the American election for Trump, some of the more activist 4channers are working to influence elections in France and Germany for populist candidates with agendas similar to Trump.